Satellite active sensing

-This area of research focuses on improving the way we use actively-sensed satellite data to improve our forecasting capabilities, primarily via the assimilation of these data into the Met Office's NWP (Numerical Weather Prediction) models.
+This area of research focuses on improving the way we use actively-sensed satellite data to improve our forecasting capabilities, primarily via the assimilation of these data into the Met Office Numerical Weather Prediction models.
 Active remote sensing uses artificially-generated radiation, emitted by a satellite or ground-based instrument, and received by the same instrument or another receiver.
 This radiation interacts with the Earth's surface or atmosphere; meteorological and other information can be derived from the measurements for eventual use in NWP models.
 Typical wavelengths used range from microwaves (wavelengths of a few millimetres) to the visible and ultraviolet regions, depending on the application.
-The method contrasts with passive satellite sounding techniques, where an instrument measures the natural radiation signature from the atmosphere or surface.
+The method contrasts with Satellite sounding of the atmosphere, where an instrument measures the natural radiation signature from the atmosphere or surface.

 - Use of GNSS (Global Satellite Navigation System, but often referred to as GPS) data: by measuring the angles through which these radio waves are bent by the atmosphere before being detected by a second satellite, or by measuring the time delays introduced by the atmosphere before the GNSS signals are detected by a receiver at the Earth's surface, we can derive information on the temperature and humidity structure of the atmosphere.
 Much of this research is carried out in collaboration with the EUMETSAT SAF on Radio Occultation Meteorology and the EUMETNET E-GVAP project.

 - Use of Doppler Wind Lidar (DWL) data: the DWL technique measures the Doppler shift of a lidar signal which is back-scattered from atmospheric molecules, cloud droplets or aerosols, to infer details of the horizontal wind speed and direction.
 The ESA ADM-Aeolus mission, dedicated to the measurement of wind profiles using the DWL technique, is planned for launch in 2015, and research is ongoing to ensure that the data are assimilated into our Met Office Numerical Weather Prediction models soon after launch.

 - To improve forecast accuracy through better assimilation of active satellite data into the Unified Model.